dliedke/LikeAllStrava/README.md

 In case you don't provide the URL in command line the application will request it.

 Remember that if you use too much this application you will be temporary blocked from giving kudos/following new people in the Strava platform.
 Use it wisely.

+<a href="https://dotnet.microsoft.com/en-us/download">.NET 6.0</a> is required to run this application.